-This guide will help you complete:

-- item 18 Capital gains on your Tax return for individuals (supplementary section) 2008 (NAT 2679), or - item 9 Capital gains if you use Tax return for retirees 2008 (NAT 2597).
-Note: You cannot use Tax return for retirees 2008 if you had a distribution from a managed fund during the year.
+This guide will help you complete item 18 Capital gains on your Tax return for individuals (supplementary section) 2009 (NAT 2679).

-If you sold or otherwise disposed of shares, or units in a unit trust (including a managed fund), in 2007-08, read part A of this guide, then work through part B.
+If you sold or otherwise disposed of shares, or units in a unit trust (including a managed fund), in 2008-09, read part A of this guide, then work through part B.

-If you received a distribution of a capital gain from a managed fund in 2007-08, read part A of this guide, then work through part C.
+If you received a distribution of a capital gain from a managed fund in 2008-09, read part A of this guide, then work through part C.